How to Become Fit, Focused, and Have More Joy – Spend Some Time at Ayurveda Health Retreat

 Mouthwatering Meals for breakfast, lunch, and dinner!

-As part of the health evaluation, Richard, the Director of the retreat, cautioned me kindly that I could afford to miss some meals.
-I kindly replied that I wouldn’t be missing any meals at the retreat.
-The food was way too good to miss!
+As part of the health evaluation, Richard, the retreat director, cautioned me that I could afford to miss some meals.
+I replied that I wouldn’t be missing any meals at the retreat.
+The food was way too good!

 “When diet is wrong, medicine is of no use.”
 Ayurveda Health